bjoernknafla/amp/README.markdown

  *  Xcode test and platform check targets build and run different combinations of platform backends for easier testing and error detection than running all tests by hand.
+ *  Made thread id querying internal because its Pthreads implementation is currently a hack.

 #### Version 0.0.1 (September 10, 2009) ####